KazWolfe/XIVDeck/README.md

 for discerning players.
 Currently, the following command types can be placed on a Stream Deck button:

-* **Text Command / Message**: This action allows you to send a chat message (or slash command) directly to the game upon pressing a button on your Stream Deck.
-Note that only single-line messages can be used, and anything after a newline is ignored by the game.
+* **Text Command**: This action allows you to send a slash command directly to the game upon pressing a button on your Stream Deck.
 * **Execute Hotbar Slot**: This action allows you to trigger a specific hotbar slot at any time, regardless of whether the hotbar is visible or not.
 The current icon present in that hotbar slot will display on the Stream Deck.
-* **Execute Action**: This (not at all confusingly named) action allows you to trigger a limited subset of actions that can normally be placed on a hotbar.
-Currently-supported actions are Minions, Emotes, Mounts, General Actions, Main Commands, Waymarks, Markers, and Gear Sets.
+* **Execute Action**: This (not at all confusingly named) action allows you to trigger a subset of actions that can normally be placed on a hotbar.
+Currently-supported actions are Collections, Emotes, Extra Commands, Gearsets, General Actions, Performance Instruments, Macros, Main Commands, Markers, Minions, Mounts, Fashion Accessories, and Waymarks.
 * **Run In-Game Macro**: This action allows you to trigger any macro by ID number (zero-indexed) on either the Individual or Shared tab of the Macro interface. *This feature does not allow you to create external macros.*